Approved Specialist Program - Cricket

 A number of students come from country areas in order to study Cricket and a few from interstate and overseas.
 Whilst some of these students board with friends or relatives in Perth, the majority stay at the Rotary Residential College which is situated on the school campus and provides high quality student accommodation.

-The program is open to both males and females, with our most notable former female student in Piepa Cleary who plays for the Perth Scorchers and Western Fury.
+The program is open to both males and females, with our most notable former female student in Piepa Cleary who plays for the Perth Scorchers and the Western Australian Women’s Team.
+Currently we have 3 students/former students who are in the WA Women’s squad (Piepa Cleary, Zoe Britcliffe, Chloe Ainsworth).

 Cricket Staff

 Currently there are three cricket teachers at Kent Street all of whom are qualified Cricket Australia Level 2 coaches.
-All three teachers have vast experience in cricket and have been involved in the game for many years.
+All 3 have vast experience in cricket and have been involved in the game for many years.

 Cricket Facilities

-Students are provided with first class facilities at Kent Street with four hard wicket practice nets and six wicket turf cricket block for all matches and practice.
+Students are provided with first class facilities at Kent Street with four hard wicket practice nets and 6 wicket turf cricket block for all matches and practice.
 We also have access to Harold Rossiter Reserve turf cricket wicket for all matches.
-A brand new pavilion has been constructed on the school cricket oval including change rooms and classroom space that will be utilised for cricket classes.

 Enrolment